alexmanly/hashicorp-demo/README.md

 1. [Create the Java SpingBoot Application](./application-springboot).

-    Make a note of the the following, used in the next projects:
+    Make a note of the the following, used in the terraform project:

       * Application URL

 2. [Create the AMI using Packer](./packer).

-    Make a note of the the following, used in the next projects:
+    Make a note of the the following, used in the terrafotm projects:

       * AMI ID